Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed

 \item \textbf{Fast Point Query}.
 Point queries are very common.
-When no probabilistic data structures are used to skip runs in point query, Autumn should also improve the worst-case point query performance.
+When no probabilistic point filters are used to skip runs in a point query, Autumn should also improve the worst-case point query performance.
 In addition, probabilistic data structures play a significant role in improving point query performance.
 Like prior works, Autumn leverages and optimizes point filters stored in main memory to increase the performance of point query.

 \item \textbf{Scalability}.
-As more and more key-value pairs are stored, Autumn should scale up and provide better short range reads cost vs. updates cost in the trade-off curve, as shown in Figure~\ref{fig:RangeReadWriteTradeOffs}. \end{itemize}
+As more and more key-value pairs are stored, Autumn should scale up and provide good space amplifications and update performance, while excel in read operations. \end{itemize}

-In this paper, we propose the novel Autumn key-value store, which redesign the traditional LSM-tree data organization with the \policy policy and focus on optimizing reads while keeping updates scalable.
-In summary, the main contributions in this paper are: \begin{enumerate} \item We introduce Autumn with the new \policy merge policy to redesign the data organizations in LSM-tree.
-Among all existing merge policies, \policy achieves the best range query cost, enhances the point query performance with no bloom filters, and maintains the state-of-the-art point query cost when bloom filters are used.
+In this paper, we propose the novel Autumn key-value store, which redesigns the traditional LSM-tree data organization with the \policy policy and focuses on optimizing reads while keeping updates scalable.
+In summary, the main contributions in this paper are: \begin{enumerate} \item We introduce Autumn with the new \policy merge policy to redesign the data organization in LSM-trees.
+Among all existing merge policies, \policy achieves the best range query cost, enhances point query performance with no bloom filters, and maintains the state-of-the-art point query cost when bloom filters are used.

-\item We further optimize Autumn's write and update performance by pinning the first level of LSM-tree in main memory to avoid all merges at the first level without sacrificing read performance.
-This approach significantly reduce write amplification in Autumn.
-Since Autumn gradually increase the capacity of smaller levels as more data entires are stored, the write amplifications derived from the first level compactions consist a large fraction of the total cost.
-The amount of main memory required to pin the first level is small and in fact bounded in our implementation.
+\item We apply the disk I/O cost model to provide thorough theoretical analysis on the complexities of range query, point query, write amplification, and space amplification.

-\item We apply the disk I/O cost model to provide thorough theoretical analysis on the complexities for range query, point query, write amplifications, and space amplifications.
-We find that Autumn provides a better trade-off in range queries and writes than existing solutions.
+\item We find that Autumn's write and update performance are further optimized by keeping a constant number of sorted runs in the first level of LSM-tree to avoid all merges at the first level without affecting the read complexity.
+This approach is in fact implemented in LevelDB and RocksDB, and can significantly reduce write amplification in Autumn.
+Since Autumn gradually increases the capacity of lower levels as more data entries are stored, the compactions derived from the first level consist of a large fraction of the total write amplifications.